Terms and Conditions

 6.1.

-or your ability to access our Platform in whole or in part, at our sole
+services or your ability to access our Platform in whole or in part,

 6.2.